Why AI Voice Receptionists Are Eating the $9B Answering Market

 The Demo Is the Test

-We're not asking anyone to imagine what this looks like.
-The demo at the top of this post uses the same AI, same booking flow, and same database writes as the production system.
-The call is real.
-The appointment is real.
-The text you get afterward is real.
+We are not asking anyone to imagine this.
+The demo at the top of this post runs the real AI, the real booking flow, and real database writes.
+The call is real, the appointment is real, and the text you get afterward is real.
+It is a preview of the feel; the version we build for you is tuned to your business.

-If watching an AI take a service call from you and book it on your screen doesn't change what you think is possible — no sales pitch will.
+If watching an AI take a service call from you and book it on your screen does not change what you think is possible, no sales pitch will.

-Three minutes.
-Your own phone.
-The AI books an appointment from you live.
+A few minutes, your own phone, the AI books an appointment from you live.